 The Company's health and retirement plans include medical, dental, life, disability and accidental death and dismemberment coverage, and eligibility to participate in the Company's 401(k) retirement plan.
 The Company's benefit programs are designed to be competitive with those of other similarly-sized and -situated companies.
 The plans offered to the Named Executive Officers are broad-based plans available to all full-time employees.
-Under the Company's 401(k) retirement plan, the Company matches an employee's pre-tax contributions to the plan at a rate of 50% of up to 5% of an employee's annual pay or up to the maximum allowed contribution pursuant to the Code.
+Under the Company's 401(k) retirement plan, the Company matches an employee's pre-tax contributions to the plan at a rate of 50% of up to 5% of an employee's eligible pay or up to the maximum allowed contribution pursuant to the Internal Revenue Code of 1986, as amended (the "Code").